oscarpalmer/magnus/README.md

 export class Talin extends Controller {
   // Custom method for showcasing built-in target-methods getTargets(): void {
+    // Returns the first target
+    const targets = this.targets.get('output')

-    // Returns an array of targets, i.e. elements connected to the controller const targets = this.targets.get('output')
+    // Returns an array of targets
+    const targets = this.targets.getAll('output')

-    // Returns true if target(s) exists
+    // Returns true if at least one target exists const has = this.targets.has('output')
-    const exists = this.targets.exists('output')

     // Finds and returns elements within the controller (not just targets),
     // and accepts whatever 'querySelectorAll' will take